 SB 591 (Becker): On May 14, the Mayor signed a letter supporting SB 591: Senior citizens: intergenerational housing developments.
 The bill would authorize the establishment of an intergenerational housing development for senior citizens, caregivers, or transition age youths, as provided.
 This bill has moved out of the Senate and into the Assembly.

 SB 765 (Stern): On April 7, the Mayor signed a letter supporting SB 765: Accessory Dwelling Units.
 This bill would repeal the existing prohibition on a city or county imposing a requirement of a setback for an accessory dwelling unit (ADU) of more than four feet from the rear and side lot lines.

-Broadband Infrastructure Funding: On May 18, the Mayor signed a letter supporting the state budget proposal Broadband for All Californians.
+Broadband Infrastructure Funding (Newsom): On May 18, the Mayor signed a letter supporting the state budget proposal Broadband for All Californians.
 This aligns with the City goal to increase broadband access and speeds in the community.
 If approved, the funding could be used for the expansion of broadband networks.
 The City submitted a second letter supporting the Governor's Broadband proposal as well.

 Community Project Funding Requests (Eshoo): The City successfully submitted for a few Community Project Funding requests to Congresswoman Eshoo for projects relevant to the Palo Alto Community.
 Congresswoman Eshoo recommended the the following funding requests on behalf of the City: